- 1 Types of Pontoon Bumpers

 - 3- 8' Sections, 24 Total Feet

-Dock Edge + Inc. ProDock Commercial Grade Heavy Slant P Dock Bumper is perfect to add to your dock.
+Dock Edge + Inc. ProDock Commercial Grade Heavy Slant P Dock Bumper is perfect for adding to your dock.
 It is durable, thanks to being reinforced by two internal supports.

 The marine-grade flexible PVC does not chip or crack under normal usage.
 UV inhibitors and fungicides prevent yellowing, fading, and deterioration from sunlight.